Skip to content

 ## Desktop stays running.
 Agent picks up where it left off.

-Full OS access, persistent storage, GUI desktop, terminal, browser, IDE, any Linux software.
+Full OS access, persistent storage, GUI desktop, terminal, browser, IDE, and runs standard desktop software.
 It boots slower (~30-60s), uses more resources, and is overkill if all you need is code execution.

 Architecture